lumina-chan/binary_friendship_terminal/README.md

 ### 1 August 2026 : Day 11 of learning Python

-I was only about ""11 days into learning Python"" when I decided to make this.
+I was only about **11 days into learning Python** when I decided to make this.

 I was still going through CS50P and had been learning the basics by making tiny programs.
 I suddenly thought: